-This result implies that Hulten's first-order approximation is globally accurate if reducedform elasticities are unitary $\rho{ji} = 1$ for every j and if the input-output multiplier ξ is independent of the shock A_i .
-We shall see that this amounts to assuming Cobb-Douglas production and consumption functions where sales shares and more generally the whole input-output matrix are constant.
-The model is then log-linear.
+This result tells us that Hulten's approximation is globally accurate if reduced-form elasticities are unitary $\rho{ji} = 1$ for every j and if the input-output multiplier ξ is independent of the shock A_i .
+We shall see that this amounts to assuming Cobb-Douglas production and consumption functions where sales shares and more generally the whole input-output matrix is constant.